Part-Time Studies - Adult Students

 maximum of 1.0 credit per term.

-these 2.0 credits they will be required to withdraw from the university.
+2. A 4.00 GPA on 4.0 credits only.
+If this is not achieved, they will be required to withdraw from the university.

 Adult Students: Transferring from Part-Time to Full-Time Studies

 students in part-time studies who wish to transfer into full-time

 studies will require a higher academic standing than noted above.
 The Request for Full-Time Studies%20id="> form is available from Enrolment Services and must be submitted by March 15 for Diploma Programs and May 15 for degree study programs.